Facing fury over sex scandals, Australia’s leader fights tears — then retaliates in outburst at reporter

 Support for the ruling Liberal Party — the main conservative party in Australia — has been slowly declining among women for years, even before the assault allegations emerged, said Sarah Cameron, a lecturer in politics at the University of Sydney.
 At the last election in 2019, the party had a 10-point advantage among men — the biggest gender gap for the party on record.

-“The Liberal Party has long been perceived as having a ‘women problem,'” Cameron said, adding that it “ignores this trend at their peril.”
+“The Liberal Party has long been perceived as having a ‘women problem,’ ” Cameron said, adding that it “ignores this trend at their peril.”

 The conservatives are governing with a wafer-thin majority and must hold an election by 2022.
 The latest Newspoll of voting intentions showed Morrison’s party trailing center-left Labor by 52-48 percent on a two-party preferred basis.